Pipeline Step Ownership

 Audit ownership

-Disowned steps get reassigned or removed.
-No step has "someone" as the owner.
+- Disowned steps reassigned or removed.
+No-orphan rule.
+No step ever has "someone" or "platform-or-service" as the owner; the step is either claimed or deleted.

 How to install ownership